making/java-cnb-builder/README.md

+**⚠️This builder is no longer maintenained as [Official one](https://github.com/cloudfoundry/java-cnb) has supported memory-calculatr and jvmkill.
+Please use the official builder.**

 # Cloud Native Buildpacks for Java

 This builder uses lifecycle v0.5.0.
 So maake sure you are using `pack` v0.5.0 or later.